4lex4/scantailor-libs-build/README.md

    jom -j %NUMBER_OF_PROCESSORS%
    ~~~~

+>***Note**: when building successfully done the `qt-everywhere-opensource-src-5.x.x` and `boost_1_xx_x` folders can be removed to free up disk space.*

 #### <a name="building-scantailor-msvc-winxp"></a> Building ScanTailor

-1. Configure some environment variables [as stated above](#configure-environment-msvc-winxp), if it has not been done yet.
+1. Configure some environment variables [as stated above](#configure-environment-msvc-winxp), if it has not been done yet

-2. Enter, having `...\scantailor-advanced-1.x.x` replaced with your path to scantailor-advanced sources:
+2. Enter, having `...\scantailor-advanced-1.x.x` replaced
+   with the path to the scantailor-advanced sources:

    ~~~~
    cd /d "...\scantailor-advanced-1.x.x"